Manual transfer switch installation

 Replace the cover on the service panel box, and make sure to fill in the circuit map on your switch box.

-Begin testing the transfer switch by making sure all of the be OFF at the main panel breakers.
+Begin testing the transfer switch by making sure all of the switches on it are set to the LINE setting.
+The power should still be OFF at the main panel breakers.

 Make sure your standby generator is operating properly and has been installed professionally.